Photo by Pexels / CC0

 As our lives continue to become digitized, the trend is that more and more betting will take place online.
 The internet has greatly changed how fans can bet on the NFL.
 Many betting sites offer a wide range of wagers throughout the NFL season, such as start-of-game bets, in-game bets, prop bets, and future betting.
 This also makes betting accessible to people who don’t or can’t head to Vegas or Atlantic City to make their bets in person.

 As with any site taking your money, be sure you do your research first.
 Like with onsite betting, make sure to choose a sportsbook that is well-established and reputable.
+Here is a list of Super Betting sites.
 Learn the basic terminology for the different types of bets on the NFL, such as moneyline, against the spread, parlay, teasers, and futures.

 Lastly, as with much of our increasingly digital world, online sports betting is gaining a robust mobile presence.
 If you’re looking to bet on the NFL, try app betting as well, which makes placing bets much easier when you’re on the go.